Sea anchor: Use

 The length and type of the line, or rope, used to attach the sea anchor to the bow is also important.
 In addition to connecting the sea anchor to the hull, the rope also acts as a shock absorber.
 The stretching of the rope under load will smooth out the changes in loading caused by the changing force of the waves interacting with the hull of the vessel.
 Because a high degree of stretch is desirable in this application, a material with a low elastic modulus is preferred, such as nylon.
-If there is no concern about breaking waves and the only reason the sea anchor is being used is to reduce drift from the wind, then you can use a short rope.
-If short rope is used on large ocean swells, its length should be tuned to the wavelength of the waves; either under 1/3 of the wavelength, or an integer multiple of the wavelength.
+If there is no concern about breaking waves and the only reason the sea anchor is being used is to reduce drift from the wind, then a short rope may be used.
+If short rope is used on large ocean swells, its length should be tuned to the wavelength of the waves; either under 1/3 of the wavelength or an integer multiple of the wavelength.
 A line significantly shorter than the wavelength means the anchor and hull will ride over the crests together, while a line equal to the wavelength will keep the hull and anchor from ending up out of phase, which can result in severe loading on the anchor.
-In stormy seas, and when breaking waves are a concern, it is important not to tune the rope length to the waves, so that the anchor and boat are not rolled by the same wave or by adjacent waves.
+In stormy seas, and when breaking waves are a concern, it is important to not tune the rope length to the waves, so that the anchor and boat are not rolled by the same wave or by adjacent waves.
 The ability to absorb shock is even more important.
 Under these conditions, a rope as much as 10 to 15 times the length of the hull should be used to provide a high degree of shock absorption.